onur-zengin/aws-ec2-linux-docker/README.md

 #### 4.3.
 Grafana Dashboards Setup

-* This step is merged into #3.2.4.
+* This step is merged into #3.2.4; the Ansible playbook will install two dashboards (Sys Charts & World Map) into Grafana after creating the AWS infrastructure.

+* However, if you make any modifications to these pre-installed dashboards, then do not forget to export & backup the new configuration file(s) through the Grafana web interface.

 #### 4.4.
 Prometheus & Grafana Admin Password Resets